Smug246/Luna-Grabber/README.md

 ### 5. Test The File:

 ```
 You will then be promtped as to whether you want to run the file or not.
-I reccomend this so you
+I recommend this so you
 can see if there are any issues or not.
 ```